John Mearsheimer: Work

-Conventional deterrence
+Conventional Deterrence

 Mearsheimer's first book, Conventional Deterrence (1983), addresses the issue of how the decision to start a war depends on the projected outcome of the war, in other words, how the decision makers' beliefs about the outcome of the war affect the success or failure of deterrence.
 Mearsheimer's basic argument is that deterrence is likely to work when the potential attacker believes that an attack will be costly and is unlikely to succeed.
 However, if the potential attacker has reason to believe the attack will entail low costs and is likely to succeed, deterrence is likely to break down, which is now widely accepted to be how the principle of deterrence works.
 Specifically, Mearsheimer argues that the success of deterrence is determined by the strategy available to the potential attacker.
 He lays out three strategies.
 Firstly, an attrition strategy entails a high level of uncertainty about the outcome of war and high costs for the attacker.
 Secondly, a limited-aims strategy entails fewer risks and lower costs.
 Thirdly, a blitzkrieg strategy provides a way to defeat the enemy rapidly and decisively with relatively low costs.
 For Mearsheimer, failures in the modern battlefield are caused mostly by the potential attacker's belief that it can successfully implement a blitzkrieg strategy in which tanks and other mechanized forces are employed swiftly to cause deep penetration and to disrupt the enemy's rear.
-The two other strategies are unlikely to lead to deterrence failures because they entail a low probability of success, accompanied by high costs (war of attrition) or limited gains and the possibility of the conflict turning into a war of attrition (limited aims).
+The two other strategies are unlikely to lead to deterrence failures because they entail a low probability of success, accompanied by high costs (attrition warfare) or limited gains and the possibility of the conflict turning into a war of attrition (limited aims).
 However, if the attacker has a coherent blitzkrieg strategy available, an attack is likely to ensue because its potential benefits outweigh the costs and risks of starting a war.

 Besides analyzing cases from World War II and the Arab–Israeli conflict, Mearsheimer's 1983 book extrapolates implications from his theory for the prospects of conventional deterrence in Central Europe during the late Cold War.
-It argues that a Soviet attack is unlikely because the Soviet military would be unable to successfully implement a blitzkrieg strategy.
+In the chapter "Why the Soviets Can't Win Quickly in Central Europe" (originally published in 1982 as an article in International Security) argues that a Soviet attack is unlikely because the Soviet military would be unable to successfully implement a blitzkrieg strategy.
 The book argues that the balance of forces, the difficulty of advancing rapidly with mechanized forces through Central Europe, and the formidable NATO forces opposing such a Soviet attack results in low chances for the Soviets to start a conventional war in Europe.